VEGAMETA/WINDOWS_CPU_FREQUENCY_POWERCFG_CHANGER/README.md

 ###

-Make sure that script execution is enabled if you activate the venv in powershell
+Make sure that script execution is enabled if you activate the venv in powershell:

 ```powershell
 Set-ExecutionPolicy -Scope CurrentUser RemoteSigned